isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-boot-camp/index.md

 Cons: - Some people complained about heel rubbing thats was a bit uncomfortable

 ###  [2.
-Inov-8 Mens F-Lite 235 v3  Cross Trainer](https://www.amazon.com/dp/B08M6DHW9P/tag=p-policy-20)- best shoes for boot camp workouts
+Inov-8 Mens F-Lite 235 v3  Cross Trainer](https://www.amazon.com/dp/B08M6DHW9P/tag=p-policy-20)-best shoes for boot camp workouts

 Inov-8 Mens F-Lite 235 v3 is an amazing cross-training shoe thats ideal for boot camp training.
 Its an all-around shoe thats highly versatile and its ideal for high-intensity workouts, running, lifting, and cardio among many other workouts.